Schedule a Call

 A great display in the wrong spot won't perform.
 Where you place your countertop racks is just as important as how they’re designed.
 Every square inch of your store has a purpose, and your countertops are prime real estate for connecting with customers.
 By thinking strategically about placement, you can guide the shopping journey, highlight key products, and make the most of every customer interaction.
 Let’s look at three key zones where countertop displays can make a huge impact.

-The Checkout Counter
+The Prime Spot: Your Checkout Counter

 The checkout counter is your final opportunity to make an impression.
 Customers here are a captive audience, already in a purchasing mindset and waiting to complete their transaction.
 This is the perfect place for point-of-purchase displays that encourage impulse buys.
 Think small, high-margin items like accessories, gift cards, or travel-sized versions of popular products.
 You can also use this space for countertop brochure racks to promote loyalty programs or upcoming events.
 The key is to keep the display clean, well-stocked, and focused on items that are easy for a customer to add to their purchase without a second thought.
 A well-executed custom fixture program ensures these displays are consistent and effective across all your locations.

-Service and Information Desks
+Beyond Checkout: Service and Info Desks

 Your service and information desks are hubs of customer interaction, and their appearance speaks volumes about your brand.
 A cluttered, disorganized counter can signal inefficiency, while a clean, thoughtfully arranged space feels professional and welcoming.
 Use stylish and functional displays to organize essential tools for your staff, like pens, informational pamphlets, or return slips.
 This not only improves the customer experience by making interactions smoother but also helps your team work more efficiently.
 The right design and engineering can create a custom solution that integrates seamlessly with your desk, reinforcing your brand’s commitment to quality and service.